Where Culture Gets a Wicked Twist

 It probably is—if you can afford to swing this magical, enchanting hotel stay like it’s no big deal.

 But let’s get back to reality, shall we?
 Sure, influencers make it all look like a dream—hopping from one chic hotel to the next—but here’s the deal: long-term hotel living might mean sacrificing personal space, feeling unrooted, and struggling to build any kind of “home base.”
-And what happens when that breakfast bar you once loved starts to feel like a stale routine, and all you want is to sink into your own cozy couch with an iPad in one hand and a strong coffee in the other?
+And what happens when that breakfast bar you once loved starts to feel like a stale routine and all you want is to sink into your own cozy couch with an iPad in one hand and a strong coffee in the other?
 Reality check: that’s when the hotel fantasy starts to fade.

 So, if ‘hotel life’ isn’t everything it’s hyped up to be, why is it blowing up on your For You Page?
 Simple: the power of influencer marketing.